jongilanga/camdetectmotion/README.md

 * Configure motion to your needs using to config file ($sudo /etc/motion.conf).

-#Copy the file from local to your NAS/VHOST where you need to see them
+#Copy the files from local to your NAS/VHOST where you need to see them
 * I run a cron for this and use rsync for this